zogvc/ml-reading-group/README.md

 ## References

 - James, Gareth, Daniela Witten, Trevor Hastie, Robert Tibshirani, and Jonathan Taylor.
 2023.
 An Introduction to Statistical Learning: With Applications in Python.
 1st ed.
 New York, NY: Springer.

+References for python tutorial can be found in the first section of each notebook file.